smart-football-table/smart-football-table-ledcontrol/README.md

 # Part list

-Beside the RGB LED stripe and the three wire connection cable (JST), we used the following parts to build the TPM2 box.
+Beside the RGB LED stripe, the three wire (green/red/white) connection cable (JST) and a micro USB cable we used the following parts to build the TPM2 box.

 | Amount | Description             | Price (china) |
 | ------ | ----------------------- | ------------- |